ARXChrono/catch-of-the-day/README.md

-# catch-of-the-day
-Catch Of The Day - React Project
+# Catch Of The Day
----

-Just practicing react.js
+Just practicing some react.js